sylvhama/sylvhama/README.md

 I’m a French expat working remotely in Montreal.
-I 💖 crafting accessible and performant Web UIs with React.
+I 💖 crafting accessible and performant UX with React.